 Subscribe To Our Newsletter

-Today the AMEDD Museum campus occupies 7 acres of grounds, including the main museum building, a covered, restored hospital train car, and two pergolas, one containing modern wheeled ambulances and one containing helicopters.
-A Medal of Honor Walk recognizes the 50 Medal of Honor recipients from the U.S. Army Medical Department, winding through the museum grounds and leading to a 250-seat outdoor amphitheater.
+Today the AMEDD Museum campus occupies 7 acres of grounds, including the main museum building, a restored hospital train car, a wheeled ambulance pergola, and a helicopter pergola.
+Additionally, a Medal of Honor Walk recognizes the 50 Medal of Honor recipients from the U.S. Army Medical Department, winding through the museum grounds and leading to a 250-seat outdoor amphitheater.

-The AMEDD Museum Foundation, since completing the initial construction in 1989, has remained an active partner.
+The AMEDD Museum Foundation, since completing the initial construction in 1989, has remained an active partner with the Army museum.
 Phase II construction, which added a second exhibit gallery and a workshop space was completed in 1998.
-Phase III construction, consisting of a collections storage area, was completed in Fall of 2001.
-Over the years, the museum grounds have been developed by the addition of a covered hospital train car, the two pergolas (Phase IV a and Phase IV b), and a Medal of Honor Walk, dedicated in 2012.
+While Phase III construction, consisting of a collections storage area, was completed in Fall of 2001.
 In addition to its construction projects, the AMEDD Museum Foundation also continues to support other museum activities and improvements.

 U.S. Army Medical Department Museum Foundation